LaurenMBell/pparg/README.txt

 ** I chose an IC50 (or, half-maximal inhibitory concentration) threshold of 10 uM, mostly informed by this forum from a 10 second google search lol: https://www.researchgate.net/post/Acceptable-IC50-drug-concentration-for-MTT-essay#:~:text=In%20most%20cases%2C%20the%20IC50,and%20excretion%20in%20our%20body.
 I think it would be cool to play around with this threshold in a later iteration!
+And as a note, the value provided by ChEMBL is -log(molar IC50), so I just converted it from there to 5.
+So, pChEMBL >= 5 was active in my book, and pChEMBL < 5 was inactive
 ------------------------------------------------------------------------------------------------------------